swisscheese38/tfcatflap-training/README.md

 # tfcatflap-training
-Work in progress

 ## Purpose
-In this repository the model for `https://github.com/swisscheese38/tfcatflap.git` is trained.
+In this repository the model for [https://github.com/swisscheese38/tfcatflap](https://github.com/swisscheese38/tfcatflap) was trained.
 The pictures have been taken by a Raspberry Pi camera that's mounted on a Sureflap Pet Door.
-At first the images where taken every time that the pet door itself was unlocked (using a micro switch attached to the locking mechanism).
+At first the images were taken every time that the pet door itself was unlocked (using a micro switch attached to the locking mechanism).
 After having trained the model with roughly 50 images it was able to detect cat snouts and the locking/unlocking had been switched to be done by the Raspberry Pi and no longer the cat flap itself.
-Ever since the cat flap is taking more and more pictures so I'll be able to better train the model in the future.
+You can find this training data in the folders [train](train), [validate](validate) and [test](test).
+Every time the cat flap was unlocked for the next three months another picture was taken and the model had been trained again with about 500 pictures.

 ## Training the model
 Checkout the Jupyter notebook (using Colab) I used to create the model: [train.ipynb](train.ipynb)